prax1807/Semantic-usage-in-robotics/README.md

 # Future Work

 The project supports working of bot in one developed environment.
 Hence is constricted with the environment and situation that is put forward by ANNABELL.
 Although the program follows basic structure of following the room in accordance to the coordinates, it can be automated to know when the room changes.
-The project also discards commands like "pick the object " and "give to butler " hence the improvement on improving on these cases can be a step towards a better robotic model.
+The project also discards commands like "pick the object " and "give to butler " hence the improvement on improving on these cases can be a step towards a better robotic model.<br>
-Virtual time automation could be possible as YARP supports links with other ROS systems and can be utilised with steps to recognised environment, scan for object, and even take virtual time instruction from ANNABELL and feed instruction to it as well.
+Virtual time automation could be possible as YARP supports links with other ROS systems and can be utilised with steps to recognised environment, scan for object, and even take virtual time instruction from ANNABELL and feed instruction to it as well.<br>
+Annabell uses multiple maps as in test set has differnet mazes hence the algorithm works on described maze on the ROS which can be improved upon by designing different mazes or refining the algorithm to wokr universally.

 # Summary of Contribution